Lactiplantibacillus plantarum: Antimicrobial property

 The ability of L. plantarum to produce antimicrobial substances helps them survive in the gastrointestinal tract of humans.
 The antimicrobial substances produced have shown significant effect on Gram-positive and Gram-negative bacteria.

-Activity against AIDS-defining illnesses
+Activity against AIDS-associated gut damage

 As a result of initial HIV infection, the gut has been found to be a prime center of immune activity.
 The immune systems' Paneth cells of the gut attack HIV by producing interleukin 1 beta (IL-1β), which results in extensive collateral damage—sloughing of tight intestinal lining, witnessed as severe diarrhea.
 This destruction of the gut lining allows fungal pathogens to invade, e.g., Cryptococcus species, resulting in an AIDS-defining illness such as cryptococcosis, representing 60% to 70% of all AIDS-defining cases, but not necessarily only the gut.
 In rhesus macaques, L. plantarum is able to reduce (destroy) IL-1β, resolving inflammation, and accelerating gut repair within hours.